 2. DO KEEP STATUS QUO.
 This is not the time to change everything.
 When the divorce is over, you can change things.
 Until the divorce is completed, it is not a good idea to quit your job, cancel insurance policies, drop health insurance coverage, stop paying all of your bills, or start bringing your children around a new significant other.
 You may compromise your case or get in trouble with the Court.

 3. DO KEEP COMMUNICATION OPEN.
 Lawyers and litigation are expensive.
 Even if you cannot come to terms on your marriage, perhaps you can resolve many issues of your divorce in an amicable fashion.
 Most people fight in a divorce not because they disagree on the issues, but because they are hurt and want to hurt the other person.
-Divorce is very expensive therapy and judges and lawyers seldom are qualified to deal with the emotional issues.
+Divorce is very expensive therapy and judges and lawyer seldom are qualified to deal with the emotional issues.

 4. DO PUT YOUR CHILDREN FIRST.
 You and your spouse are getting a divorce, not your children.
 As far as a Judge is concerned, they are the children of "both" of you.
 They are not possessions and they are not tools to use to hurt the other person.
 Both parents, unless they are physically abusive or neglectful, have the right to see the children and continue their relationship with the children before, during, and after the divorce.
 Keeping the children from the other parent causes a great deal of harm to your children and your case.